Usually, sepsis results from certain bacterial infections, sometimes acquired in a hospital.

 Blood tests or a sensor placed on a finger (pulse oximetry) to measure oxygen levels in the blood and thus evaluate how well the lungs and blood vessels are functioning

-Electrocardiography Electrocardiography Electrocardiography (ECG) is a quick, simple, painless procedure in which the heart’s electrical impulses are amplified and recorded.
-This record, the electrocardiogram (also known as an ECG)... read more (ECG) to look for abnormalities in heart rhythm and thus determine whether the blood supply to the heart is adequate
+Electrocardiography Electrocardiography Electrocardiography (ECG) is a quick, simple, painless medical test that measures the heart’s electrical impulses.
+During an ECG, the heart's electrical impulses are measured, amplified, and... read more (ECG) to look for abnormalities in heart rhythm and thus determine whether the blood supply to the heart is adequate

 Other tests to determine whether shock results from sepsis or another problem